nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_SUPL_PORT - SUPL server port

    This option specifies the port to use for the specified SUPL server.

+.. option:: CONFIG_SLM_FTPC - FTP client support in SLM

+   This option enables additional AT commands for using the FTP client service.

 .. option:: CONFIG_SLM_FTP_SERVER_PORT - FTP service port on remote host